แชร์ผ่าน

 Note

-Your terms and conditions must adhere to Microsoft supported billing models, offer types, and the Microsoft Publishers Agreement.
+Your terms and conditions must adhere to Microsoft-supported billing models, offer types, and the Microsoft Publishers Agreement.

-• Customer renewals: ISVs will indicate if this customer is a renewal or a new customer.
+• Customer renewals: ISVs indicate if this customer is a renewal or a new customer.
 Learn more about this benefit for your ISVs.

 • Notification contacts: Provide up to five email addresses for the people within your company as Notification contacts to receive email updates on the status of the multiparty private offer.
 These emails are sent when your offer status changes to Pending partner action, Pending acceptance, Accepted, or Expired.

-1. Partner price: $100.00.
+• Partner price: $100.00.

-2. Customer adjustment %: you enter 10%.
+• Customer adjustment %: Enter 10%.

-3. Customer price: $110.00.
+• Customer price: $110.00.

-4. Calculation is $100 + ($100 x 10%) = $110.00 plus applicable taxes.
+• Calculation: $100 + ($100 x 10%) = $110.00 plus applicable taxes.

-1. Partner price: $95.00.
+• Partner price: $95.00.

-2. Desired customer price: $105.00 plus applicable taxes.
+• Desired customer price: $105.00 plus applicable taxes.

-4. Calculation is ($105.00 - $95.00)/$95.00 = 10.52631579%.
+• Calculation: ($105.00 - $95.00)/$95.00 = 10.52631579%.

-5. Verify this customer adjustment % will generate your desired customer price.
-Calculate $95.00 + ($95.00 x 10.52631579%) = $105.00 to confirm and edit the customer adjustment % as needed.
+• Confirmation: Verify that this customer adjustment % will generate the customer price you want.
+Calculate $95.00 + ($95.00 x 10.52631579%) = $105.00 to confirm, and edit the customer adjustment % as needed.

-If the ISV configured a discounted partner price to you, the customer price adjustment % you enter can't exceed the discount the ISV provided to you.
+If the ISV configured a discounted partner price to you, the customer price adjustment % you enter can't exceed the discount that the ISV provided to you.
 If you need to configure a customer price adjustment that exceeds the discount the ISV provided to you, request the ISV to withdraw the multiparty private offer and configure an absolute partner price to remove this limitation.

 Note